8 min read

 Boiling Point | The boiling point for diesel varies between 250 to 350 degrees Celsius. | The boiling point for petrol varies between 35 to 200 degrees Celsius. |

-As we have already come to know so far that both petrol and diesel are produced by a natural resource and are further processed via so many different steps of refinement and purification, some foremost insights are being discussed to cover the relevant information gap about their source of production.
+As we have already come to know so far both petrol and diesel are produced by a natural resource and are further processed via many different steps of refinement and purification, some foremost insights are being discussed to cover the relevant information gap about their source of production.

 The following study reveals some uses of petrol in our daily life: